modular/modular/KGEN/docs/public/programming-manual.md

 The problem here is that there is simply no way (looking at just the function body above) to know or prove that the dynamic values of `i` and `j` are not the same.
-While it is possible to maintain dynamic state to track whether individual elements of the array are live, this often would cause significant runtime expense (even when move/consumes are not used), which is something that Mojo and other systems programming languages are not keen to do.
+While it is possible to maintain dynamic state to track whether individual elements of the array are live, this often causes significant runtime expense (even when move/consumes are not used), which is something that Mojo and other systems programming languages are not keen to do.
 There are a variety of ways to deal with this, including some pretty complicated solutions